Bryce Elder, one of this season's toughest pitchers, leads the Atlanta Braves (-200) into Tropicana Field on Sunday as t...

 Cash often uses a bullpen by committee in many of the team’s games, plus the club uses its starting pitchers in various situations.
 But his efforts became controversial after pulling his starter during the sixth and final game of the 2020 World Series.
 His move is believed to be a part of why the Rays lost.

-If you are a fan of the Tampa Bay Rays, then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
-Do the Tampa Bay Rays have the star power to make it all the way to the playoffs in 2021?
+If you are a fan of the Tampa Bay Rays, then you know that the only thing that matters right now is how they are expected to perform in the 2023 season.
+Do the Tampa Bay Rays have the star power to make it all the way to the World Series in 2023?

 Still got some burning questions about the Tampa Bay Rays?
 Well, we have answered some of the most common questions people have, hopefully, you will find the answer you are looking for below!